 An Experience to Remember:

 Being an Orientation Ambassador is a leadership experience that networks you to peers, faculty, staff, and the greater university system.
 It truly is an experience that is difficult to articulate.
-We encourage you to navigate some the links below to look and listen to the experiences that past Orientation Ambassadors have had.
-We're confident you will gain valuable experiences and skills in leadership, advising, mentoring, group facilitation, public speaking, problem solving, critical thinking, and a greater sense of autonomy, which will transfer to any future career related to any major.
+We're confident you will gain valuable experiences and skills in leadership, advising, mentoring, group facilitation, communication, collaboration, problem solving, critical thinking, and a greater sense of autonomy, which will transfer to any future career related to any major.

 Service to Your Peers & to Clemson University: